limpkin/mooltipass/source_code/src/USB/README.md

 0xB8: Add unknown smartcard
 ---------------------------
 From plugin/app: When an unknown smartcard is inserted, tell the Mooltipass to store it.
-First 16 bytes are our user CTR value
+First 8 bytes are the current card CPZ, 16 next bytes are our user CTR value

 From Mooltipass: 1 byte data packet, 0x00 indicates that the request wasn't performed, data otherwise